 Swimming, golf tennis, and volleyball are among the sports requiring repetitive overhead motion that can stretch out the shoulder ligaments.
 Many jobs also require repetitive overhead work.

-Shoulder Instability Treatment near Seattle
+Shoulder Instability Treatment in Redmond

 Treatment for shoulder instability typically begins with physical therapy to strengthen the muscles around the shoulder and prevent further dislocations.
 If this is unsuccessful, surgical stabilization may be necessary.
 Modern, minimally invasive arthroscopic techniques can be used to stabilize the shoulder successfully in the vast majority of patients, leading to shorter recovery times and improved cosmesis, compared to open stabilization.